Amerville History, Family Crest & Coats of Arms

-Normans brought with them when they conquered England in 1066.
+Amerville is one of the many names that the Normans brought with them when they conquered England in 1066.
 The Amerville family lived in "Amfreville, in the viscounty of Evereux, which was held by the service of two knights.
 This family came to England at the Conquest."
-CITATION[CLOSE]

 Early Origins of the Amerville family